nvkepler/Tic-Tak-Toe/README.md

-# Tic-Tak-Toe
+# Python-Projects
-Tic Tak Toe Game for 2 players made in Python 3x

-Steps to Run :<br>
+Steps to Run these Programs:<br>
 - Python3 must be installed in your System.
   - To download Python3, refer this [link](https://www.python.org/)
 - Download this repo...